After years in development and constant reassurances that no, really, it's going to happen, virtual reality is finally a practical reality.

 Like Hands Omni, GloveOne and Manus are still in the early phases of development, but the teams are getting very close.

-There's still work to be done getting the gloves out to developers but once that happens, likely some time later this year or next, you're one step closer to using your actual hands in VR.
+There's still work to be done getting the gloves out to developers but once that happens, you're one step closer to using your actual hands in VR.
 For now, you can pre-order on the site.

 Being able to articulate your fingers without the need of a plastic controller would make the whole VR experience much more immersive.

 The omni-directional treadmill may not entirely take off, but it's still one of the few pieces of hardware that lets you roam around in VR.
 It's a great premise that makes you get you up off your lazy bum while in VR.
 The Omni is able to connect with both the Vive and Rift letting you spin, run and walk in various games.